A brief introduction

-Led one of the largest US deployments of Chromebooks for 33,000 students.
+Led one of the largest US deployments of Chromebooks for 32,000 students.
 Reduced average time to repair for student and teacher technology equipment by 50%.
 Developed a digital content strategy for textbook replacement, and led committees to scale up online learning and online assessment and adaptive learning.
 Planned and built all- fiber network interconnecting all schools and administrative offices.
 Increased division-wide bandwith by 7900% over three years.
 Authored a “no new dollars” 1:1 computing budget for a 4-year cycle.
-Currently oversee all district research, evaluation and accountability staff, a technology staff of 110, and a network supporting over 50,000 computers.
+Responsible for all district research, evaluation and accountability staff, a technology staff of 110, and a network supporting over 50,000 computers.

 Led joint curriculum and technology planning, and implemented a paperless curriculum plan for a large public school district.